praawt/developers/book/tutorials/how-to-publish-entire-hotel.md

 as to where to host your pictures, but we recommend to make them accessible via HTTP.
 We also recommend to use HD pictures that look well on modern devices.
 It should be up to the data consumer to adjust the sizes of these pictures.
+Also, since there's no metadata available, we recommend to list the most important picture as the first one.

 ```json
 {